-Cook Inletkeeper, Pilot project to establish long term stream temperature sites Kenai Peninsula
+Cook Inletkeeper, Pilot project to establish long-term stream temperature sites Kenai Peninsula

-Grant Summary: The goals of this project are to make stream temperature data more accessible to fisheries managers and Alaskans, more cost-effective, and of high enough quality to be useful for future climate change analysis.
+Grant Summary: The goals of this project are to make stream temperature data more accessible to fisheries managers and Alaskans, more cost-effective, and of high enough quality to be used for future climate change analysis.

 Results: With support from the Kenai Peninsula Chapter of Trout Unlimited (KPTU) and WNTI, we have accomplished the following:

 - Installed a real-time, year-round stream temperature site on the Anchor River on September 7, 2013.